 Latte and cappuccino include the same essential ingredients, including espresso, steamed milk, and milk foam, as many other espresso drinks, such as flat white, latte macchiato, and café au lait.
 However, they are pretty different from one other once you prepare and serve them.

 A traditional latte contains an espresso shot, which measures 30 ml (1 ounce) total for a single serving.
 The other ingredients are 170 to 225 ml (5.75 to 7.6 ounces) of steamed and frothed milk.

-Modern coffee shops also offer more variations, such as chai latte.
+Modern coffee shops also offer more variations, such as Chai latte, Pistachio Latte, to name just a few.
 Or create an amazing coffee flavor using vanilla, caramel, hazelnut, chocolate syrup, or whipped cream.